cdown/chrisdown.name/_posts_todo/2024-01-23-reliably-creating-d-state-processes-on-demand.md

 a process.

 `TASK_KILLABLE` was introduced to solve these kinds of cases.
-Instead of being fully uninterruptible, when we recieve a signal we check if the signal is fatal (that is, it's either a non-trappable fatal signal, or the program has no userspace handler for it), and if it is, we terminate the process without allowing it to execute any more userspace instructions.
+Instead of being fully uninterruptible, when we receive a signal we check if the signal is fatal (that is, it's either a non-trappable fatal signal, or the program has no userspace handler for it), and if it is, we terminate the process without allowing it to execute any more userspace instructions.